sah/java-tutorial/04-Testing-Apps.md

 Selenium to set form input values, such as username and password, and then click the submission button and check the output.

-The goal of this test is to test login, logout, and registration functionality.
+The goal of this particular test is to verify login, logout, and registration functionality.
 To do so, we first build a few utilities to make testing each of these processes simple.
 Then, we use these to write short tests of both successful and unsuccessful attempts at these operations.
+Recall that the test code is all standard Selenium functionality -- we have only had to request that the Selenium code execute on browsers hosted by Sauce Labs.

 <!-- SAUCE:LOGIN -->